xflipperkast/Flappy-Bird/README.md

-# Flappy-Bird
+# Go to:
-Flappy Bird completely made in html, css and javascript

-Game: Fly between the opstacles to get a high score.
-Collect the coins and try to get far.
-spend the coins on new skins in the shop to play with.

 * [Birds](#birds)
 * [Keybinds](#keybinds)
 * [Medals](#medals)
 * [Shop](#shop)
 * [Cookies](#cookies)
 * [Credits](#credits)

+# Flappy-Bird
+Flappy Bird completely made in html, css and javascript

+Game: Fly between the opstacles to get a high score.
+Collect the coins and try to get far.
+spend the coins on new skins in the shop to play with.

 ## Birds
 | Bird | Look of the bird |